-As a multi-media artist, Ylvia works with a wide array of mediums: sculpture from clay and wax, painting, and textile art such as working with fabric and yarn.
+As a multi-disiplinary teaching artist, Ylvia works with a wide array of mediums: sculpture with Clay, wax and fabric (soft sculpture), painting, and textile art such as working with fabric and yarn.
 Ylvia also gives new insights to nature, people and shapes in her photography.
 Her studio is always filled with music she loves, and you will discover that she is a singer, dancer and musician as well.
-Her greatest passion is ‘making lace’, which is a centuries old technique of creating handcrafted lace.
+Her greatest passion is ‘making lace’, which is a centuries old technique of creating handmade lace.
 The skills required to master this art have

 been handed down from generation to generation.
 A decade ago she began creating one-of-a-kind pieces of wearable art in this age old tradition.
 She has modernized the look, but stayed true to the techniques she perfected on her own.
 The result is a beautiful collection celebrating this unique fusion.

-In 2014 she exhibited for ArtprideNJ at the New Jersey State League of Municipalities Conference in the Convention Center in Atlantic City, NJ.
-She designed storefront windows in Atlantic City, NJ as part of the Atlantic City Main Street Program.
+In 2014 she exhibited for ArtPride NJ at the NJ State League of Municipalities Conference in Atlantic City, NJ, gifting the organization with an embroidered NJ State Municipalities 100 Years Anniversary flag.
+She designed storefront windows in Atlantic City, NJ as part of the Atlantic City Main Street Program and embellished the Noyes Arts Garage by yarn bombing.
 She taught lace classes for one year at the Stockton Center on Successful Aging (SCOSA), as well as knitting and crochet classes at The Noyes Arts Garage of Stockton University and crochet and belly dance at the

 In 2015, Ylvia received the New Beginnings Awards from the State of New Jersey as well as an award for Outstanding Achievement honoring her for her art business.

 Ylvia is always looking for new opportunities to share her ideas and her love of the artsby exhibiting, teaching, participating in and partnering with other artists, communities and cultural organizations.